MrNavaStar/Singularity/README.md

 | singularity.score     | true          | player score                 |
 | singularity.spawn     | false         | player spawn point           |
 | singularity.xp        | true          | player experience level      |

+# Importing existing data
+The import system is currently pretty bare bones, but it is present.
+On one of your backend server, create a folder called `import_playerdata` in the root server directory.
+Here you can place existing `player.dat` files from an old world.
+The data from these files will automatically be imported into your network when the server launches and connects to your proxy.

+*NOTE*: Be sure to delete these files before you let players join your server, as any data inside the `import_playerdata` folder will overwrite any playerdata currently in the network the next time the server reboots.
+This system will be improved in the future.